shixuan/minesweeper/README.md

 **Need Java-11 or above.**

-Execute MineSweeper.jar (release)   or   Open bin folder and run `java Main` in command line to start the game.
+Execute MineSweeper.jar (release) to start the game.